FOCUSED: A Century of Virginia Indian Resilience

-In collaboration with Virginia Indian tribal communities, Jamestown Settlement, a museum of 17th-century Virginia, will present “FOCUSED: A Century of Virginia Indian Resilience,” a contemporary exhibition on January 29, 2021, through March 25, 2022.
+In collaboration with Virginia Indian tribal communities, Jamestown Settlement, a museum of 17th-century Virginia, presents “FOCUSED: A Century of Virginia Indian Resilience,” a contemporary exhibition on display through March 25, 2022.

 “FOCUSED” is principally a photographic exhibition drawing from collections held by the Smithsonian Institution’s National Museum of the American Indian, as well as images from anthropologist Frank Speck in 1910s to 1930s, the work of award-winning Baltimore Sun photographer A. Aubrey Bodine in the 1940s and 1950s, and portraits by contemporary American Indian photographers.

-The special exhibition will focus on the resiliency of the Virginia’s Indian population, from the passage and repeal of the Racial Integrity Act in 1924 to the contemporary efforts of 11 Virginia tribes to receive state and federal recognition.
-The exhibition will highlight themes central to Virginia Indian daily life, including the establishment and maintenance of Virginia Indian reservations and tribal lands, education, fishing and hunting, and traditional crafts and cultural heritage.
+The special exhibition focuses on the resilience of Virginia’s Indian population, from the passage and repeal of the Racial Integrity Act in 1924 to the contemporary efforts of 11 Virginia tribes to receive state and federal recognition.
+The exhibition highlights themes central to Virginia Indian daily life, including the establishment and maintenance of Virginia Indian reservations and tribal lands, education, fishing and hunting, and traditional crafts and cultural heritage.

 Turkey Feather Mantle Made in 1930s by Mollie Adams, Upper Mattaponi

-A turkey feather mantle hand-woven in the 1930s by Mollie Adams, a leading member of the Upper Mattaponi Tribe in the 1930s, will be among the featured objects in the special exhibition.
+A turkey feather mantle hand-woven in the 1930s by Mollie Adams, a leading member of the Upper Mattaponi Tribe in the 1930s, is among the featured objects in the special exhibition.
 The mantle, still retaining the iridescence and glow of countless turkey feathers, is in the permanent collection of the Jamestown-Yorktown Foundation and was last on public display in 2007.